21 good reasons to visit Tbilisi in winter, plus my advice for travelling to Georgia in the colder months.

 Where to stay in Tbilisi in winter

 Tbilisi has a good range of hostels, family run guesthouses and charming boutique hotels to choose from.
 In winter, to limit your time outdoors, it’s a good idea to stay in the inner suburbs of Old Tbilisi, on either side of the river.
+You can find my detail Tbilisi neighbourhood guide here.

 Central gas heating is standard for most places.
 If you’re staying in an Airbnb, I highly recommend choosing a place with plenty of natural light and ventilation so it doesn’t get too stuffy and dank.